 DVBTM specifications cover all aspects of digital television from transmission through interfacing, conditional access and interactivity for digital video, audio and data.

 DVB-S was the first DVB standard for satellite, defining the framing structure, channel coding and modulation for 11/12 GHz satellite services in EN 300 421.
 The DVB‑DSNG EN 301 210 standard specified, in addition to the DVB‑S format, the new modulations for satellite news gathering and contribution services.

 Digital satellite transmission technology has evolved considerably since the publication of the original DVB-S specification.
 DVB-S2 defines a "second generation" modulation and channel coding system for a very flexible standard, covering a variety of applications by satellite.
 New coding and modulation schemes as well as a new framing structure permit greater flexibility and more efficient use of capacity, and reasonable receiver complexity.

 DVB‑S2 is compatible with Moving Pictures Experts Group (MPEG‑2 and MPEG‑4) coded TV services, with a Transport Stream packet multiplex.

 Our Role & Activities

-ETSI standards for DVB system specifications are developed in the ETSI/EBU/CENELEC Joint Technical Committee 'Broadcast', based on proposals from the Digital Video Broadcasting Project (DVB), an industry-led consortium.
+ETSI standards for DVB system specifications are developed in the ETSI/EBU/CENELEC Joint Technical Committee 'Broadcast', based on proposals from the DVB Project, an industry-led consortium.

 The second generation Digital Video Broadcasting by Satellite (DVB-S2) is defined in European Standard EN 302 307-1, which details these improved modulation and coding schemes, enhancing the efficiency of the space segment and giving the basis for providing interactive services.